“Monique was wonderful: personable, passionate, well-organized and truly engaging.” — Ursinus College, 2022

 Keynote Address: Leading with a Light Heart

 An inspirational keynote focusing on hope, possibilities and lighting a way forward.
 Monique will share her personal journey and how it was a stranger who said to her, “I look forward to reading your book one day,” that changed her life.
 Monique will introduce her Cultural Resilience model: 4 Blankets of Resilience and how these blankets have supported her in her own resilience and sense of self-determination.
-Throughout our time together, Monique will offer readings from her various books, including her most recent release, Braiding Sweetgrass for Young Adults.
+Throughout our time together, Monique will offer readings from her various books, including Braiding Sweetgrass for Young Adults.
 She will share what it means to lead with a light heart, reminding us of the importance of bringing forth the gifts we’ve been blessed with and using them in a good way.
 Together, we will explore the integral role love and joy have in educating hearts, minds and spirits.

 Authors-Unbound_icon-web-link.png